Star Trek: Prodigy

-Star Trek: Prodigy is an American animated television series created by Kevin and Dan Hageman for the streaming service Paramount+ and the cable channel Nickelodeon.
-It is the tenth Star Trek series and debuted in 2021 as part of executive producer Alex Kurtzman's expanded Star Trek Universe.
-Prodigy is the first Star Trek series to target younger audiences, and is also the franchise's first animated series to solely use 3D animation.
-It follows a group of young aliens who find the USS Protostar, an abandoned starship.
+Star Trek: Prodigy is an American animated science fiction television series created by Kevin and Dan Hageman.
+It is the tenth Star Trek series and was released from 2021 to 2024 as part of executive producer Alex Kurtzman's expanded Star Trek Universe.
+Prodigy is the first Star Trek series to specifically target a younger audience, and the franchise's first solely 3D animated series.
+It follows a group of young aliens in the 24th century who find the abandoned starship Protostar and learn about Starfleet.

-Brett Gray, Ella Purnell, Jason Mantzoukas, Angus Imrie, Rylee Alazraqui, and Dee Bradley Baker voice the young crew of the USS Protostar, with Jimmi Simpson, John Noble, and Kate Mulgrew also providing voices for the series, the latter reprising her role as Kathryn Janeway from Star Trek: Voyager.
-Kurtzman first mentioned the series in January 2019, and it was confirmed a month later.
-The Hageman brothers were set as creators and showrunners, and Nickelodeon ordered two seasons of Prodigy that April.
-Ben Hibon was announced as director and creative lead in August 2020, and it was revealed in February 2021 that the series would debut on Paramount+ before airing on Nickelodeon.
-It is produced by CBS Eye Animation Productions and Nickelodeon Animation Studio in association with Secret Hideout, Roddenberry Entertainment, and Brothers Hageman Productions.
+Brett Gray, Ella Purnell, Jason Mantzoukas, Angus Imrie, Rylee Alazraqui, and Dee Bradley Baker voice the young crew of the Protostar, with Jimmi Simpson, John Noble, Kate Mulgrew, Robert Beltran, Robert Picardo, Jameela Jamil, and Wil Wheaton also providing voices for the series.
+Kurtzman first mentioned a youth-focused animated series in January 2019 and it was confirmed a month later.
+The Hageman brothers were set as creators and showrunners, and Nickelodeon ordered two seasons of Prodigy that April, to be released on the cable channel after streaming on Paramount+ first.
+Ben Hibon was announced as director and creative lead in August 2020.
+The series was produced by CBS Eye Animation Productions and Nickelodeon Animation Studio in association with Secret Hideout, Roddenberry Entertainment, and Brothers Hageman Productions.

-Star Trek: Prodigy premiered on Paramount+ on October 28, 2021, and the first 10 episodes were released until February 2022.
-The series began airing on Nickelodeon on December 17, 2021.
-The next 10 episodes of the first season were released on Paramount+ from October to December 2022.
-A second season is set to premiere in 2023.
-The series was met with positive reviews from critics and received a Children's and Family Emmy Award.
+Star Trek: Prodigy premiered on Paramount+ on October 28, 2021, and began airing on Nickelodeon on December 17.
+The 20-episode first season ended in December 2022.
+Work had already commenced on the second season when the series was canceled and removed from Paramount+ in June 2023.
+Netflix picked up the series that October and released the first season for streaming in December 2023.
+The second season was released in France on france.tv in March 2024, and was released on Netflix that July.
+The series received positive reviews from critics and won two Children's and Family Emmy Awards.
+Despite the showrunner's plans for more seasons, Netflix decided not to continue the series.

 Premise

 In 2383, five years after the USS Voyager returned to Earth at the end of Star Trek: Voyager, a motley crew of young aliens find an abandoned Starfleet ship, the USS Protostar, in the Tars Lamora prison colony.
 Taking control of the ship, they must learn to work together as they make their way from the Delta Quadrant to the Alpha Quadrant.
+At the start of the second season, they join Admiral Kathryn Janeway as warrant officers aboard the USS Voyager-A on a mission to find the original crew of the Protostar.